pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 LED 1 should flash for 0.5sec and then pause for 0.5sec.
 This process should be repeated infinitely (loop).

 ### B) For loop
 The C for loop statement is used to execute a block of code repeatedly.
 It is often used when the number of iterations is predetermined.
-Use a for loop to switch on LED1 up to LED4.
+Use a for loop for switching on LED1 up to LED4.

 ## Master tasks